NQMVD/raycast-extensions/claude-keywords-chooser/README.md

 ### Keyword Selection Strategy

 1. **Start Simple**: Begin with one or two keywords and gradually add more as needed
-2. **Match Complexity**: Use Extended Thinking for complex tasks, Concise Output for simple ones
+2. **Match Complexity**: Use Think for basic tasks, Think Hard for complex ones, Ultrathink for the most challenging
-3. **Consider Context**: Web Search for current events, Think Tool for critical decisions
+3. **Consider Context**: Web Search for current events, thinking modes for analysis depth
-4. **Balance Cost vs Quality**: Higher thinking budgets provide better results but cost more
+4. **Progressive Thinking**: Start with "think" and escalate to "think hard" or "ultrathink" as needed

 ### Common Combinations

 #### For Code Reviews
-- Think Tool Usage + Verify Results + Step-by-Step Reasoning
+- Think Hard + Verify Results + Step-by-Step Reasoning

 #### For Research Tasks
-- Web Search + Extended Thinking + Detailed Output
+- Web Search + Think Hard + Detailed Output

 #### For Quick Help
-- Concise Output + Code Only (if applicable)
+- Think + Concise Output + Code Only (if applicable)

 #### For Learning
-- Detailed Output + Step-by-Step Reasoning + Multiple Approaches
+- Think + Detailed Output + Step-by-Step Reasoning + Multiple Approaches

 #### For Complex Analysis
-- Extended Thinking + Tool Chaining + Verify Results
+- Ultrathink + Tool Chaining + Verify Results

 ## Troubleshooting